-SLES10 Updates
+SLES10 and SLES 11 Updates

-SGI SLES10 SP2 customers are encouraged to use the YaST Online Update tool to keep the software on their systems updated with the latest maintenance fixes.
+SGI SLES10 SP2 and SLES11 customers are encouraged to use the YaST Online Update tool to keep the software on their systems updated with the latest maintenance fixes.

-Software updates for SLES10 SP2 are provided by Novell.
+Software updates for SLES10 SP2 and SLES11 are provided by Novell.
 In order to configure your system to enable online updates, you must register with Novell.
 For more help with this, you can use the Novell Customer Center Configuration tool available in the Software section of the YaST Control Center.

-Customers that received SGI ProPack 6 pre-installed on their new SGI Altix system may run the following command to add the proper update source for SGI ProPack 6:
+Customers that received SGI ProPack 6 pre-installed on their new SGI Altix system may run the following command as root user to add the proper update source for SGI ProPack 6: